gjedeer/celery-php/README.md

 	// The results are serializable so you can do the following:
 	$_SESSION['celery_result'] = $result;
 	// and use this variable in an AJAX call or whatever

+_tip: if using RabbitMQ guest user, set "/" vhost_

 ## READING ASYNC RESULTS